top of page

 Help Center

-Psychotherapy is a general term that is used to describe the process of treating psychological disorders and mental distress by the use of verbal and psychological techniques.
-During this process, a trained psychotherapist helps the client tackle specific or general problems such as a particular mental illness or a source of life stress.
-Depending on the approach used by the psychotherapist, a wide range of techniques and strategies can be used.
-However, almost all types of psychotherapy involve developing a therapeutic relationship, communicating and creating a dialogue, and working to overcome problematic thoughts or behaviors.
+Therapy is a general term that is used to describe the process of treating psychological disorders and mental distress by the use of verbal and psychological techniques.
+During this process, a trained therapist helps the client tackle specific or general problems such as a particular mental illness or a source of life stress.
+Depending on the approach used by the therapist, a wide range of techniques and strategies can be used.
+However, almost all types of therapy involve developing a therapeutic relationship, communicating and creating a dialogue, and working to overcome problematic thoughts or behaviors.

 How long does each psychotherapy session take?